marcelonyc/xformer-builder/docs_src/docs/README.md

 ## Features

-- Upload CSV/XLS file: Users can easily upload their desired CSV/XLS file through the user interface.
+- Upload CSV/XLS file: Users can easily upload a CSV/XLS file through the user interface.
 - Column transformers: The project allows users to create transformers for each column using the ACE code editor.
 - Restricted Python: The data transformer utilizes restricted Python to ensure secure and controlled data manipulation.
 - Share a unique URL to upload/download files